Great Danes Available from the PA Great Dane Rescue

 Brenda Ehnot Donations of Food and Supplies (724) 388-2865

 PA Great Dane Rescue is an all-volunteer organization operated out of the homes of the volunteers in the organization.
 We do not have a kennel, we have the Danes in our homes.
 If you contact the group, please be patient, we will return your call as soon as possible.
-We are available during the following times: Monday - Saturday: 10:00 am until 7:00 pm
+We are available for contact during the following times: Monday - Saturday: 10:00 am until 7:00 pm

 From our Beaver County and Allegheny County locations the PA Great Dane Rescue serves the rescue and adoption needs for the Pittsburgh, Western and Southwestern Pennsylvania areas including Beaver County, Allegheny County, Washington County, Mercer County, Greene County, Westmoreland County, Butler County and Lawrence County and other areas of Western PA.
 For Great Danes in the Pittsburgh area, contact the PA Great Dane Rescue.